 If your kids are fans, why not get them to hone their presentation skills by creating their own unboxing videos?
 All they need to do is wrap up their toys, then film themselves opening and reviewing them.

 Of course, these are for viewing by friends and family – think carefully before uploading anything online.
-Check out these Share Aware tips from the NSPCC.
+Check out these Share Aware tips from the charity the NSPCC.

-Our 40+ Comping Tips guide explains how to systematically source and enter contests.
-However, as many competitions are only open to over-18s, it's worth scouring kids' magazines and TV websites to find suitable comps.
+Our 40+ comping tips guide explains how to systematically source and enter contests.
+However, as many competitions are only open to over-18s, it's worth scouring kids' magazines and TV channel websites to find suitable comps.